 Introduction to Finding an Archery Club

-If you want to take up archery, or simply want to find out whether it really is as interesting at it looks, then one of the best places to start is at an archery club.
-We have therefore compiled a list of all of our archery clubs in Kent for you to choose from:
+If you want to take up archery, or simply want to find out whether it really is as interesting at it looks,the best thing is to go to a local club:

 Most run beginners' courses to teach you the basics and will supply a bow, arrows and other accessories for use during the course.
 Availability of beginners' courses varies from club to club and depends on local demand and the availability of suitable trainers; they are often organised at very short notice, so it is not currently practical to hold a central list of courses - you will need to check with the individual club.